NiklasRottmayer/General-Stripe-Removal/README.md

   which is optimized using the primal-dual gradient hybrid method with extrapolation of the dual variable (PDHGMp) [2].
 It supports the choice of stripe direction in 3D and a variable resolution in stack (z-)direction.

-3. (MDSR*) **Multi-directional Stripe Remover**: A powerful Fourier filtering approach based on the non-subsampled contourlet transform, a multi-scale and directional decomposition.
+2. (MDSR*) **Multi-directional Stripe Remover**: A powerful Fourier filtering approach based on the non-subsampled contourlet transform, a multi-scale and directional decomposition.
 Compared to the original proposition [3] we restrict filtering to subimages of a limited range of directions.
 Only slice-wise processing is currently supported.

-4. (VSNR) **Variational Stationary Noise Remover**: A versatile variational method capable of removing repeating artifacts through the choice of patterns.
+3. (VSNR) **Variational Stationary Noise Remover**: A versatile variational method capable of removing repeating artifacts through the choice of patterns.
 Only slice-wise processing is currently supported [4].

+4. (WFF) **Wavelet-Fourier Filtering**: one of the earliest successfull implementations of Fourier filtering for removing stripes based on the wavelet decomposition.
+It is commonly referenced and compared with in literature.
+[5]

 [1] X. Liu, X. Lu, H. Shen, et al., “Oblique stripe removal in remote sensing images via oriented variation,” CoRR abs/1809.02043 (2018).